ShejalShankar/AI_Agent_EventMapper/README.md

 # Event & Meetup Mapper (RAG + Maps)

-## 📌 Project Overview
+## 📌 Introduction
-Event & Meetup Mapper is a full-stack application that helps users discover the most relevant tech events in their area.
-Traditional platforms like Meetup or Eventbrite show long lists of events, but they don’t:
-- Filter results intelligently by your interests.
-- Show how far events are from you or how easy they are to attend.

-This project solves that by combining **AI-powered filtering** with **interactive maps**.
+Event & Meetup Mapper is a full-stack application designed to make discovering local tech events smarter and more convenient.
+This project tackles the problem by combining AI-powered relevance filtering with interactive mapping, helping users quickly find the events that matter most to them and understand how practical it is to attend.
+It transforms scattered event data into a personalized, location-aware experience.

-## 💡 How It Works
+## 💡 Workflow
-1. **Scraping Layer** – Collects raw event data (title, description, date, location) from platforms like Eventbrite and Meetup.
+**Data Collection** – The backend scrapes raw event details such as titles, descriptions, dates, and locations.
-2. **AI Agent (RAG)** – Uses sentence embeddings (`all-MiniLM-L6-v2`) and a vector database (ChromaDB) to filter and rank events by relevance to user interests (e.g., AI, ML, Cloud).
+**Intelligent Filtering (AI Agent)** – Events are enriched with embeddings (all-MiniLM-L6-v2) and stored in ChromaDB, allowing the system to filter and rank them by how closely they match user interests.
-3. **Mapping Layer** – Converts event addresses into coordinates and plots them on an interactive map, with optional commute-distance filters.
+**Geospatial Mapping** – Event addresses are geocoded into coordinates and plotted on an interactive map, with the option to apply commute-distance filters for practicality.
-4. **Frontend (Next.js + React)** – Provides a clean UI where users can:
-   - Enter keywords and a location.
-   - View the most relevant events in a list with dates and links.
-   - Switch to a map view to see event locations visually.
-5. **Backend (FastAPI)** – Exposes REST APIs for event search, relevance filtering, and map generation.
+**Backend Services (FastAPI)** – A clean REST API powers the entire pipeline, exposing endpoints for event search, AI-driven filtering, and map generation.
+**User Interface (Next.js + React)** – On the frontend, users can search by keyword and location, browse a ranked list of events, and switch to a map view for a spatial perspective.

 ## 🛠️ Tech Stack
 - **AI/ML** – SentenceTransformers (`all-MiniLM-L6-v2`), ChromaDB